-In 2002, the Company engaged OptiSave, a telecommunications consulting firm, which is owned by inlaws of the Company's Chief Financial Officer.
-The Company paid \$170,000.00 in 2002 for the services of OptiSave, and expects to realize ongoing annual benefits well in excess of this amount.
+In 2003, the Company continued its engagement with OptiSave, a telecommunications consulting firm, which is owned by inlaws of the Chief Financial Officer.
+The Company paid \$131,000.00 in 2003 for the services of OptiSave, and expects to realize ongoing benefits well in excess of this amount.